Facilitation of contentious community conversations to reach consensus

 Deliverables

-• Charrette presentations and activities
+• Charrette facilitation and presentations

 • Charrette summary reports